 There are roughly 100,000 acres set aside here (70,000 on land, 32,000 in Apalchee Bay), which makes this a nice rest stop for thousands of migratory birds representing more than 300 species.
 Most are snowbirds, though, and it’s the alligators that hang out year-round, joined by raccoons, deer, gopher tortoises, bears and other members of Florida’s wildlife community.

-If you live in a place that’s been changed by progress, it can be nice to see a side of Florida that’s hardly changed a bit.
+If you live in a place that’s been changed by progress, it can be nice to see that the St. Marks National Wildlife Refuge in Florida has hardly changed a bit.

 If You Go